Author's purpose worksheets

 This skill runs from 3rd grade through 5th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

 Third graders learn the three main reasons authors write, remembered as PIE: to persuade, to inform, or to entertain.
-They read a short passage and decide which one fits, using clues like signal words, whether it states facts, and whether it tries to make them laugh or agree.
+They read a short passage and decide which one fits, using clues like signal words and whether it states facts.

 Fifth graders judge purpose from how a whole passage is built, including word choice and tone.
-They notice when an author informs in order to persuade, tell which parts serve the purpose, and predict what the author wants the reader to do, feel, or understand by the end.
+They notice when an author informs in order to persuade and predict what the author wants the reader to do, feel, or understand.